LibreDrop-ORG/libredrop/README.md

 ```

 The app will display other devices running Telodoy on the same network.
 Tap a peer to select a file and send it.
+You can also use the link icon to enter an IP address and connect directly.
+Once connected, devices automatically exchange an emoji.

 ### macOS permissions